Climate protester glues feet to floor at US Open, interrupts Coco Gauff's semifinal win over Muchova

 “We see it here and there on some occasions.
 Not just with tennis,” Muchova said.
 “It is what it is. ...
 What can we do about it?”

-Gauff will play the winner for the women’s singles championship in Ashe on Saturday.
+Gauff and Sabalenka will play each other for the championship in Ashe on Saturday.

 AP tennis coverage: https://apnews.com/hub/tennis